Amherst students create dueling robotic vehicles in engineering drawing course

 He joked the students had three years of experience compared to Moats’ three decades.

-Amherst County Schools Superintendent Robert Arnold was among several administrators who gathered to watch the machines square off.
+Amherst County Schools Superintendent Robert Arnold was among several administrators who gathered to watch the machines square off Friday.
 He commended Moats and said he hopes to see the event grow in coming years.

 “This is one of many examples of how Amherst County teachers are engaging their students with hands-on activities,” Arnold said.
 “The Battlebot Tournament serves the dual purpose of teaching difficult engineering concepts while keeping the activity fun and motivating.”